-First, we elicit individuals' perceptions of how much the euro-area fiscal capacity is stretched by asking them about the likelihood of a sovereign default of at least one euro-area member occurring in the coming years.
-We also elicit individuals' views on whether fiscal capacity will constrain monetary policy by asking them about the likelihood of the European Central Bank (ECB) keeping interest rates low to help fiscal authorities roll over their debt.
+We start by eliciting individuals' perceptions of how much fiscal capacity is stretched.
+Consistent with the monetary union context, we do so by asking them about the likelihood of a sovereign default of at least one euro-area member occurring in the coming years.
+We also elicit individuals' views on the risk of monetary policy being constrained by fiscal authorities by asking them about the likelihood of the European Central Bank (ECB) keeping interest rates low to help governments roll over their debt.

 We find that about 75 percent of households in the sample believe that either of these scenarios is likely or very likely.
 Moreover, the respondents do not view the two scenarios as exclusive: About 65 percent of households report that both scenarios are likely or very likely.

-Our investigation finds that such individual views on fiscal capacity depend on characteristics such as income, asset holdings, age, gender, and location.
-We also find a strong correlation with political leaning: Individuals who voted for the center-left party (SPD) in the September 2021 elections (which took place about one month before the survey) report that these scenarios are less likely compared with other survey respondents.
+Such individual views on fiscal capacity depend on characteristics such as income, asset holdings, age, gender, and location.
+There is also a striking correlation with political leaning: Individuals who voted for the center-left party (SPD) in the September 2021 elections (which took place about one month before the survey) report that these scenarios are less likely compared with other survey respondents.
 We find a similar result for individuals who trust the ECB or the German government more than the average respondent.
 Finally, we find that individuals who think the risk of a default is very likely expect higher inflation and lower growth compared with other respondents.
-Notably, previous research identifies several of these individual characteristics as determinants of cross-sectional differences in inflation expectations.
-We find that these characteristics also affect the differences in the perceived risk of unsustainable fiscal stance which, according to the fiscal dominance view, should eventually show up in cross-sectional differences in inflation expectations.

-Second, we examine whether, consistent with the fiscal dominance view of inflation, news signaling an increase in public debt leads to higher inflation expectations.
+We then examine whether, consistent with the fiscal dominance view of inflation, news signaling an increase in public debt leads to higher inflation expectations.
 A key challenge in identifying the reaction of expectations to fiscal news is measuring an exogenous fiscal shock and a causal reaction of inflation expectation to that shock.
-Following Coibion et al. (2021), we address this issue by conducting a randomized controlled trial using information treatments on fiscal variables.
-We provide randomly selected groups of respondents with public information from the European Commission about future debt-to-GDP ratios projected for Germany, France, and Italy over a three-year horizon.2 In addition to these fiscal treatments, we consider two treatments providing information about the interaction between monetary and fiscal policies.
+We address this issue by conducting a randomized controlled trial using information treatments on fiscal variables as Coibion et al. (2021) do in their study of US households.
+A difference is that we can exploit a specificity of the monetary union context of our study that is that the fiscal capacity of other economies can impact the common monetary policy and therefore inflation in each member of the union.
+Our treatments exploit this feature of a monetary union by providing randomly selected groups of respondents with public information from the European Commission about future debt-to-GDP ratios projected for Germany, France, and Italy over a three-year horizon.
+In addition to these fiscal treatments, we consider two treatments providing information about the interaction between monetary and fiscal policies.
 The first provides the quantity of government debt assets that the ECB holds due to its quantitative easing policy.
 The second is a public statement made during an interview by former Bundesbank President Jens Weidmann reiterating that the ECB's mandate is to ensure price stability, not to help governments finance their debt.
-We then ask individuals about their euro-area debt-to-GDP ratio expectations and German inflation expectations, allowing us to identify the effects of each treatment on both variables.3
+We then ask individuals about their euroarea debt-to-GDP ratio expectations and German inflation expectations, allowing us to identify the effects of each treatment on both variables.